Carnival Is Over

-Carnival Is Over (Os Enforcados) is a 2024 crime thriller film directed by Fernando Coimbra starring Leandra Leal and Pêpê Rapazote as a couple hoping to escape their family's ties mafia ties.
+Carnival Is Over (Os Enforcados) is a 2024 crime thriller film written and directed by Fernando Coimbra, starring Leandra Leal and Pêpê Rapazote as a couple hoping to escape their family's mafia ties.
 The film was selected to premiere as a Special Presentation at the Toronto International Film Festival on September 6, 2024.

 Premise

 Regina and Valério conspire to kill Valério's uncle in an attempt to break free of the family's links to the mafia, initiating a cascade of chaos and violence.